-Yemi Amu is the co-founder and farm manager of Oko Farms and the Farm Manager at Oko Farms Aquaponics Center in Brooklyn.
+Yemi Amu is the co-founder and the Farm Manager at Oko Farms Aquaponics Center in Brooklyn.
 She directs all of Oko Farms' programs including education, design/build projects and community related activities.

 Over the past decade, she has facilitated the creation and maintenance of over 20 edible spaces throughout NYC; created and implemented various culinary, nutrition and gardening programs for both youth and adults; and promotes aquaponics as a tool for environmental awareness and stewardship.